ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 gcc/5.3.0``.
 At this point you may invoke the compiler wrappers and they will correctly use Cray's libraries and tools in conjunction with GCC.

+When choosing the programming environment, a big factor will likely be which compilers you have previously used for your code's development.
+The Cray Fortran compiler is similar to the compiler you may be familiar with from ARCHER, while the Cray C and C++ compilers provided on ARCHER2 are new versions that are now derived from Clang.
+The AMD C/C++ and Fortran compilers are respectively derived from Clang and Flang.
+The GCC suite provides gcc and gfortran.

 Please note that unlike ARCHER, the Intel compilers are not available on ARCHER2.